mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 export class AppComponent {}
 ```

-Our goal is to be able to perform an asynchronous action on which given routing component depends, before the component gets rendered.
+Our goal is to be able to perform an asynchronous action on which given routing component depends before the component gets rendered.
 For instance, we may want to load the profile of the user associated with the `:name` parameter in the `About` route, before the `AboutComponent` gets rendered.

-This means that we need to change the route definition objects to something like:
+This means that we need to alter additional configuration data to the route definition objects:

 ```javascript
 @Component(...)